-The practicum is taken after the student satisfactorily completes all course work including RST 480, and fulfills the pre-internship field experience.
-RST 484 is taken in agencies that are approved by the department and contracted for this program.
-Since a limited number of assignments for practica are available in the campus area, most students look forward to the opportunity of an off-campus assignment.
+The RST 485 Internship is taken after the student satisfactorily completes all course work, including RST 480.
+RST 485 is taken in agencies that are approved by the department and contracted for this program.
+Since a limited number of assignments are available in the campus area, most students look forward to the opportunity of an off-campus assignment.
 Students have been placed across the United States and even abroad.